 The Disability Resource Center (DRC) provides resources for Mendocino College students with a verified disability.
 Students are encouraged to bring a verification of disability when enrolling in the DRC.
-Through the interactive process, a review of documentations, and student self-report, DRC staff can certify students with a disability.
+Through the interactive process, a review of documentation, and student self-report, DRC staff can certify students with a disability.
 The California Community College Chancellor's office recognizes the following disabilities: physical, deaf and hard of hearing, blind and low vision, learning disability, acquired brain injury, attention deficit hyperactive disorder, intellectual disability, autism spectrum, mental health and other health conditions and disabilities.

-Students are assisted by DRC counselors and/or a Learning Disability Specialist in developing an Academic Accommodation Plan based on the educational limitations of the disability.
-DRC also works with the Department of Vocational Rehabilitation, Veteran's Administration, Regional Center and other agencies.
+Students are assisted by DRC Counselors and/or a Learning Disability Specialist in developing an Academic Accommodation Plan based on the educational limitations associated with the disability.
+DRC also works with the Department of Rehabilitation, Veteran's Administration, Regional Center and community rehabilitation programs, and other agencies.